Haven-King/FibLib/README.md

 ## Setup
 For setup instructions please see the [FibLib wiki](https://github.com/Hephaestus-Dev/FibLib/wiki).

-## Contact Me
+## Contact
-I can be found hanging out on the [Fabric Discord](https://discord.gg/v6v4pMv) as Haven King#2790.
-Feel free to shoot me a message there if you have any questions.
+You can contact both of us on the [Fabric Discord server!](https://discord.gg/CKpcGqfUFW) Contact me: Hypex#1660
+Contact the dev: Haven King#2790

 ## License
 This mod is available under the MIT license.